Homework Strategies for Students with Learning Difficulties

 Set a timer!

 Having a concrete ending point can help children maintain attention.
 Make sure to monitor their attention to task during this time.
 Each time your child/student appears to be "zoning out" or not attentive to their work, stop the timer until they are ready to refocus.
 30/30 is an amazing app meant for adults or older students, but I like the simple user interface and it can help younger students transition to independent time management as an adolescent/young adult.
 I recommend setting a time for each subject of no longer than 10-15 minutes depending on the needs of the child.
-After 10-15 minutes finish the problem/question you are and switch to a new subject or take a quick brain break.
+After 10-15 minutes finish the problem/question you are on and switch to a new subject or take a quick brain break.
 Using a timer is also a great way to teach students to self-monitor their attention.
 To read more, check out “How Can I Help my Child Pay Attention” here.

 Display manageable chunks